 We’ve been shouting a lot about Nen and the Lonely Fisherman by Ian Eagleton and James Mayhew on all our social media channels.
 It’s a beautifully told, unique love story with the most wonderful shiny gold front cover.
+It is an exquisite reworking of classic mermaid stories.
 Set in the depths of the ocean, the story is all about Merman Nen, falling in love with a fisherman, in a wonderful, fairytale romance.
 There aren’t loads of children’s books around that feature two men falling in love so we are pushing for this to make its way onto school bookshelves to diversify the stories they’re told and show children that love is love.
 Books like this normalise and validate all kinds of relationships and help all children see the many options available to them in their lives.
 It’s our absolute privilege to have grabbed some time with author Ian Eagleton, who has generously answered our ten questions…

 Why did you start writing books for children?

 I actually started writing children’s picture books when I was 28, so it’s been eight years of sending manuscripts to publishers and getting rejections!
 Writing books for the children I taught was always hilarious and with brutal feedback!
 I have been with my husband for nearly ten years now and when we started thinking about having children, I desperately wanted to make sure that our child saw their family in the books they read.
 I think I was also writing for the little boy who felt different and never saw himself in fairy tales and the gay teenager who was bullied and felt alone.

 How did you get your book out into the world?

 I wrote Nen and the Lonely Fisherman at the beginning of March 2020, just as the first lockdown was happening.
 It felt very therapeutic.
 I remember sitting in the garden in the hazy sunshine and dreaming of mermen and underwater worlds.
 It seemed like a lovely escape from the stress and worry of the pandemic.